 Efforts to Reduce Pollution

-Addressing air pollution requires a multi-pronged approach that targets vehicle emissions, fuel quality, and the built environment.
-Mexico City's efforts have drawn on regional cooperation, technological innovation, and behavioral change campaigns.
+Addressing air pollution in Mexico City requires a comprehensive approach that targets vehicle emissions, fuel quality, urban design, and public behavior.
+The city's efforts draw on regional cooperation, technological innovation, and community engagement.

 Electrification of the Vehicle Fleet